Do real estate website agent websites with IDX really perform better?

 Why Do I Need IDX

-Without IDX website integration, on the other hand, visitors have to go somewhere other than your website to view house listings.
+ON THE OTHER HAND, without IDX website integration, visitors have to go somewhere other than your website to view house listings.

 And when prospects leave your website to browse through homes, there’s naturally a lower chance of them choosing to work with you.